ryankembrey/emu/README.md

 - Your password (use a app-specifc password for Gmail accounts)
 - The SMTP host (default is for Gmail)

 `emu` consists of two modes: prompt-mode and command-mode.
-If `emu` is run with no arguments, this will enter the program for prompt mode, meaning it will ask for the fields it needs.
+If `emu` is run with no arguments, this will enter the program into prompt mode, meaning it will ask for the fields it needs.
 If arguments are provided, `emu` will enter command-mode in which it needs three arguments.
 ```bash
 emu --recipient <RECIPIENT> --subject <SUBJECT> --body <BODY>
 ```